 Efficiently import files from Supabase in Python

-Supabase provides a powerful storage system that allows you to store and manage files efficiently.
-In this DevTip, we'll explore how to import files from Supabase in Python efficiently, with practical examples and best practices for handling both single files and directories.
+Supabase offers a robust storage solution built on PostgreSQL's Large Object storage, making it ideal for managing large files, assets, and user uploads.
+In this DevTip, we demonstrate how to import files from Supabase using Python with practical examples and best practices for handling both single files and directories.

 Introduction to Supabase storage

-Supabase Storage is built on top of PostgreSQL's Large Object storage and provides a simple way to store and serve large files.
-It organizes files into buckets, similar to how AWS S3 works, making it ideal for managing application assets, user uploads, and other file-based content.
+Supabase Storage provides a simple yet powerful way to store and serve large files.
+By organizing files into buckets—much like AWS S3—it becomes easy to manage application assets, user uploads, and other file-based content.
+This approach ensures efficient storage and quick retrieval when needed.

-Overview of the Python ecosystem for handling file imports
+Overview of the Python ecosystem for file imports

 Step-by-step guide for setting up Supabase and Python integration